herenali/herenali.github.io/content/about/index.md

 ![Art of Hello Kitty flying through space](hello-kitty.jpeg)

 As you can probably tell from the picture, I'm a big fan of Hello Kitty!
 I'm also into anime, manga and gacha games.
-My personal recommendation is the Japanese mobile game Promise of Wizard, which is receiving an anime adaptation soon!
+My personal recommendation is the Japanese mobile game Promise of Wizard.
 (My MurrBot project was also inspired by this game!)